 Our study has shown that men found laundry to be an easy task, and they voluntarily helped out.
-Meanwhile, some husbands revealed that they learned to do laundry while mimicking their wives and it urged them to start helping with other types of housework, even in choosing laundry detergents and cleaning products.
+Meanwhile, some husbands revealed that they learned to do laundry while mimicking their wives and it motivated them to start helping with other types of housework, even in choosing laundry detergents and cleaning products.

-Use laundry as a starting point for you and your husband to review the way you do cleaning:
+Laundry is a good starting point for your husband to observe the way you do cleaning.

 Ask him the kind of laundry detergent and softener he likes.
 This raises awareness between you and your husband towards laundry and other household chores.

 Understand what bothers him about the laundry to raise his motivation of doing laundry.

-Information obtained from KAO Japan Lifestyle Research Center
+\ Information obtained from KAO Japan Lifestyle Research Center